Woodruff Thesis Prize: Thin Films and Surfaces Group

 Dr Ada Della Pia, Department of Chemistry, University of Warwick.
 For Using Electrostatic Interactions to Control Supramolecular Self-Assembly at Surfaces.

-Dr Catherine Doyle, Trinity College Dublin, Centre for Research on Adaptive Nanostructures and Nanodevices (CRANN) for An Investigation of the Structural and Electronic Properties of Covalently Bonded Molecular Networks on Metal Surfaces Formed Through Debromination Reactions.
+Dr Catherine Doyle, School of Physical Sciences, and National Centre for Sensor Research (NCSR), Dublin City University.
+For An Investigation of the Structural and Electronic Properties of Covalently Bonded Molecular Networks on Metal Surfaces Formed Through Debromination Reactions.